Stashh/self-custody/README.md

 Passport stems from Cold Cards software, is similar to Seed Signer, in the sense they are FOSS and use QR codes to sign, but rather than being sourced and built by yourself, they come pre-built.
 They also have a secure element and are a stateful device, meaning they retain private key information within the device.

 Cold Card, the calculator looking like device that started off as FOSS but moved to OSS (Open Source Software) and it too has a reproducible build.
-This is still air-gapped but rather than using QR codes to sign transactions (PSBT), they use a microSD card.
+This is still air-gapped but rather than using QR codes to sign transactions (PSBT), they use a microSD card for the Mk4, the ColdCard Q has the ability to use QR codes (BBQr).

 Regardless of what signing device you choose, you will need to choose based off of the trade-offs you deem acceptable.
 Unless you are a competent hardware designer, you will not be able to quantify and understand the merit of each tradeoff and will need to defer to subjectively trusted expertise.
 </details>